Ricardo González (racing driver): 2016

-In 2016 González returns to FIA World Endurance Championship as owner and driver of the Mexican team RGR Sport by Morand.
+In 2016, González returned to FIA World Endurance Championship as owner and driver of the Mexican team RGR Sport by Morand.
 His co-drivers were ex Formula 1 Bruno Senna and Filipe Albuquerque.

-In the 6 Hours of Silverstone the Mexican rookie team won the race in the LMP2 Class (fifth overall), incredible result in their debut as a team.
+In the 6 Hours of Silverstone, the Mexican rookie team won the race in the LMP2 Class (fifth overall), incredible result in their debut as a team.

 Second podium for González and the Mexican team in the 6 Hours of Nürburgring (ninth overall), only behind #36 car Signatech Alpine.

-On the fifth race of the season, the 6 Hours of Mexico, the Aztec squad achieved the first place in the LMP2 class (sixth overall), with the minimal advantage of 1.985 seconds over the second place, the #36 Signatech Alpine.
-The car #43 started from the pole position but missing 4 hours and 4 minutes the car fell to third place due to a contact with the #26 G-Drive Racing but rallied to take the checkered flag in the rain with Albuquerque behind the wheel.
+On the fifth race of the season, the 6 Hours of Mexico, the Aztec squad achieved the first place in the LMP2 class (sixth overall), with the minimal advantage of 1.985 seconds over the second place, the No. 36 Signatech Alpine.
+The car No. 43 started from the pole position but missing four hours and four minutes the car fell to third place due to a contact with the No. 26 G-Drive Racing but rallied to take the checkered flag in the rain with Albuquerque behind the wheel.
 The RGR Sport by Morand recorded the fastest lap on turn number 28.
 Great success for González as principal, driver and promoter of the event in his home soil.